Skip to content

 AppAmbit: Getting Started with MAUI

-This guide walks you through setting up the AppAmbit .NET SDK in your application, focusing on AppAmbit Analytics and Crash Reporting.
+This guide walks you through setting up the AppAmbit MAUI SDK in your application, focusing on AppAmbit Analytics and Crash Reporting.

 1. Prerequisites